ChrispyPeaches/csc132-itemframe/README.md

     ```
     7. Hit the "Submit" button on the website
     8. You should get a message in the terminal you started the API in saying "POST" and "204"
+    9. Go into the launch.json configurations change sudo to true in order run the rasp pi